raquelredo/Projects/Machine Learning/Mobile_ts/mobile_ts.md

     ----> All files have been appended

-There are some cleaning to be done before exploring our data.
+There is some cleaning to be done before exploring our data.

 ```python